 We don’t have any upper kitchen cabinet storage now (which I LOVE ascetically!) so having a big walk in pantry is a life saver.
 Even though it isn’t in the same room as the kitchen (it’s just a couple steps away in the next room which acts as our mudroom), having everything in one large space makes cooking and baking prep so easy.
 Often times I’ll just grab my measuring cup & kitchen aid bowl, and bring them to the pantry to measure everything out.

 Eventually I may store less dishes in here, but that depends on whether or not we do floating shelves in the kitchen, and how big we build the kitchen island.
 But for now, we have our every day plates & baking dishes on these floating shelves.

 The artwork I put on the wall we built to enclose the pantry is all hand lettered by yours truly.
-You can find the free printable version HERE.
+You can find the canvas sign versions HERE.

 So I guess the question everyone is wondering is if I would still keep my pantry visible and out in the open? the answer: YES!
 Other than having a one year old who likes to take all the potatoes an onions out of their crates (haha!)
 I have no regrets.